Our Sponsors

 • Families do not cause autism spectrum disorder.

-• Family medical history may play a role.
+• Family medical history and genetics may play a role.
 For a child diagnosed with autism spectrum disorder, the chance that a sibling might also be diagnosed is 10 to 20 times higher than for the general population.
-Relatives of children on the autism spectrum are more likely to share some similar social and behavioral characteristics of those seen among children with autism spectrum disorder.
+Relatives of children on the autism spectrum are more likely to share some similar social and behavioral characteristics of those seen among children with ASD.
 However, these characteristics may not be severe enough to be diagnosed.

 • Most children on the autism spectrum do not have a specific medical or genetic condition that explains why.
 However, autism spectrum disorder may occur more often in children with certain medical conditions or high-risk factors.
 These medical conditions can include fragile X syndrome, tuberous sclerosis complex, Down syndrome, or other genetic disorders.
 Infants born preterm are another high-risk group.